-Aside from general interest in Armstrong’s doping enterprise and the elaborate and viscous cover-up that followed, the implications of his televised confession on the sport of triathlon are pretty simple.
+Aside from general interest in Armstrong’s doping enterprise and the elaborate and vicious cover-up that followed, the implications of his televised confession on the sport of triathlon are pretty simple.
 By finally confessing, Armstrong is opening the possibility that his lifetime ban from sanctioned races will be reduced, a potential motive that was not lost on Oprah.

 “A lot of people think you’re doing this interview because you want to come back to the sport,” said Winfrey during the second part of the interview, which aired on Friday night.

 “If you’re asking me, ‘Do I want to compete again?’ the answer is hell yes,” replied Armstrong.
 “I’m a competitor.
 There are a lot of other things that I could do, but I can’t.
 With this penalty, with this punishment, I made my bed, but if there was ever a window, would I like to run the Chicago Marathon when I’m 50?
 I would love to do that, and I can’t.”
 Casual fun-runs aside, Armstrong has shown the interest and capability to make a serious impact on professional triathlon right now.

 His second stint as a pro triathlete was much more serious than a casual marathon—he won major races and intended to take a shot at Ironman Hawaii, the biggest triathlon of them all.
 USADA’s investigation cut short Armstrong’s return to multisport, and they also have the authority to reduce his lifetime ban, which would reopen the door for Armstrong to compete in triathlon.